 When the nutritional value of food from heirloom and heritage genetics is compared with that of modern hybrids and industrial breeds, the results generally favor the former.
 Turkey red wheat, for instance, has a gluten structure that is easier to digest than that of modern hybrids.
 Likewise, the protein and beta carotene content of milk from old-fashioned dual-purpose breeds is higher than that of the Holstein.

-Obviously, then, to maximize the nutritional benefits of your homegrown food, you will want to favor heirloom plants and heritage livestock breeds—within reason.
+Obviously, then, to grow nutrient-rich food, you will want to favor heirloom plants and heritage livestock breeds—within reason.
 But even more important is local adaptation.
 If a plant or animal cannot thrive in your environment, it will not produce top-notch food.
 For example, if you are concerned about summer heat, don’t choose Galloway cattle just because they are heritage livestock—consider Devons or another heat-tolerant heritage breed instead.

 Local adaptation is particularly overlooked in the vegetable garden.
 But believe us, it makes a huge difference!
 Each plant has particular preferences when it comes to temperature, frequency of watering, and similar factors.